Justin-Insight/mymindteam.com/content/test/adult/comprehensive-adult-testing.md

     parent: Adult Testing
     identifier: Adult Comprehensive Testing
 seo:
-  page_title: Mind Team Comprehensive Tests - Get All the Answers You Need
+  page_title: Comprehensive Tests for Adults- Get All the Answers You Need
   meta_description: >-
     Diagnose or rule out autism, ADHD, dyslexia, dysgraphia, dyscalculia and other neurodivergent conditions with a comprehensive remote test.